caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 9.3 Future Security Landscape

-As AI systems continue to evolve and integrate more deeply into critical infrastructure, the LLMSecForge framework will play an increasingly central role in securing these systems:
+As AI systems continue to evolve and integrate more deeply into critical infrastructure, the AISecForge framework will play an increasingly central role in securing these systems:

 1. **Evolving Threat Landscape**
    - **Increasing Attack Sophistication**: As AI capabilities advance, attack techniques will grow more sophisticated, requiring continuous framework evolution